ryanvillarreal/HexaconPreso/README.md

 chmod +x ./setup.sh && ./setup.sh

 ## Overall Story Mode of the Preso
+1. Title
+2. Outline
+3. Whoami
-1. What is a WiFi Pineapple
+5. What is a WiFi Pineapple
-	*
-	* Firmware/OpenWRT
+	* Tetra - Hardware
 	* Nano - Hardware
-	* Tetra - Hardware
+6. Hardware Limitations

 2. Why does it suck?
 	* OpenWRT
 	* Wrapper class